asylgrp/economix/matchmaker/README.md

 // 3-1-2,4-5,6
 dump_matches($matches);
 ```
-> :information_source: Always start your list of matchers with a `RelatedMatcher`
-> to make sure explicit relations are honored.

 ## Matching on amount alone

-Use `AmountMatcher` to match on amount alone.
-It is equivalent to using a
+Use [`AmountMatcher`](src/Matcher/AmountMatcher.php) to match on amount alone.
-`DateAndAmountMatcher` with the date max deviation set to `365`.
+It is equivalent to using a `DateAndAmountMatcher` with the date max deviation
+set to `365`.

 <!-- @example AmountMatcher -->
 <!-- @expectOutput /^1-2$/ -->